-*Scroll to the bottom of the page to access the online application.
+*Scroll to the bottom of the page to access a student application.

-The Z. Smith Reynolds Foundation believes summer internships offer a crucial pathway to future employment and experience for the next generation of nonprofit leaders.
-However, the universality of unpaid internships in the nonprofit sector often creates financial hurdles for students to participate in such experiential learning.
+Summer internships offer a crucial pathway to future employment for the next generation of nonprofit leaders.
+However, the universality of unpaid internships in the nonprofit sector create financial hurdles for students to participate in experiential learning.

 Students spend a minimum of eight weeks during the summer with host organizations.
 Internships offer a range of exposure and skill-building opportunities in areas such as research, community outreach, public policy, communications, fundraising and social media.
-Details and work-plans for each intern vary by organization; however, host organizations must provide the Foundation with a work-plan that ensures a rewarding experience, substantive opportunities, and adequate supervision for their intern.
+Details and workplans for each intern vary by organization; however, host organizations must provide the Z. Smith Reynolds Foundation with a workplan that ensures a rewarding experience, substantive opportunities, and adequate supervision for their intern.

 In addition to the internship, students will have the opportunity to connect with other interns in the program and participate in on-going professional development throughout the summer.

-Interns receive a taxable stipend of $2,400 of which ZSR provides two-thirds ($1,600) in a lump sum to organizations.
-Host organizations must provide the remaining one-third ($800), and are responsible for paying the stipend to the intern.
-The Foundation funds only one intern per organization per summer.
+Interns receive a taxable stipend of $3,200 of which the funder provides two-thirds ($2,133) in a lump sum to organizations.
+Host organizations must provide the remaining one-third ($1,067) and are responsible for paying the stipend to the intern.
+(Please note: The remaining one-third of the stipend is not paid by the school which the student currently attends.)
+Each Host Organization is eligible for only one intern per summer.

-ZSR Staff/Coordinators of the Non-Profit Internship Program oversee candidate recruitment, confirm interns/site matches, authorize grant payments to host sites, and organize professional development opportunities for interns during the summer.
-ZSR Staff/NPIP Coordinators also oversee the fulfillment of the NPIP Program Agreement Form.
+ZSR Staff coordinate the Non-Profit Internship Program, which entails overseeing candidate recruitment, confirming interns/site matches, authorize grant payments to host sites and organizing professional development opportunities for interns during the summer.
+ZSR Staff also oversee the fulfillment of the NPIP Program Agreement Form.
 Host organizations that meet eligibility requirements have purview over interviewing, matching with, supervising, and paying interns.

 Eligible students must be:

-- Enrolled full-time in a four-year college or university;
+- A rising sophomore, junior, or senior enrolled full-time in a four-year North Carolina college or university; OR

 Students of color are encouraged to apply.